svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 [MPC](https://github.com/orangeduck/mpc) Micro Parser Combinators for parsing expressions.
 This is the same parser generator code that is used in [BuidYourOwnLisp](http://www.buildyourownlisp.com/).
-However, when going towards smaller MCUs (with less than 256k or RAM) the MPC library showed to be a bit to hungry on memory and I had to hack something up (more about that in the section about parsing).
+However, when going towards smaller MCUs (with less than 256k of RAM) the MPC library showed to be a bit to hungry on memory and I had to hack something up (more about that in the section about parsing).